IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 until ***zero*** new CARDs fire TRUE.

 Of course, the ***capabilities*** are different within different care **contexts**.
-These realities can be reflected in more sophisticated CARD condition logic statements.
+Such realities can be reflected in more sophisticated CARD condition logic statements.
 If a community health worker at a remote health outpost has recorded an elevated blood pressure, for example, it could cause a “care escalation” CARD to fire TRUE.
 At a subsequent encounter, with a provider who has drug prescribing in their scope of practice, the “order medications” CARD may fire TRUE.
-It is for this reason that select Encounter content is included in the CCG “input” data bundle and may be referenced when defining CARD condition statements.
+It is for this reason that contextual Encounter information is included in the CCG “input” data bundle.
+These contextual data  may be referenced when defining CARD condition statements.

 ## Use Cases